CARL-CXR: Continual Adapter-Based Routing for Task-Unknown Chest Radiograph Classification: Experimental Settings and Results

-\paragraph{Task Order Sensitivity.} We analyze the sensitivity of the proposed framework to task ordering by reversing the training sequence (Task~2$\rightarrow$Task~1) and evaluating routing performance under task-unknown inference.
-Routing accuracy decreases from approximately 75.0\% under the core order (MIMIC-CXR$\rightarrow$CheXpert) to approximately 70.0\% under the reversed order, corresponding to a 5\% absolute drop.
-Despite this reduction, the framework remains robust to task ordering, indicating that feature-level replay preserves usable task identities in both directions.
+\paragraph{Routing Accuracy and Task-Unknown Inference.} We report balanced routing accuracy the unweighted mean of per-task accuracies as the primary routing metric throughout this paper, avoiding inflation from the 7.7:1 MIMIC-to-CheXpert test set size imbalance.
+For the main CARL-CXR configuration, the selector achieves 65.6\% on MIMIC-CXR (3{,}383 of 5{,}159 samples) and 64.7\% on CheXpert (432 of 668 samples), yielding a balanced accuracy of 65.3\%.
+Misrouting is symmetric in both directions (Fig.~\ref{fig:figure5}), confirming that the selector does not collapse toward the dominant dataset a failure mode observed in memory-based routing (88.0\% MIMIC, 11.0\% CheXpert, Table~\ref{tab:routing_methods}).

+Under task-unknown inference, CARL-CXR maintains a macro-averaged AUROC of 0.75, comparable to the oracle (task-known) setting of 0.74.
+The marginally higher figure under task-unknown inference reflects evaluation on correctly-routed samples only and should not be interpreted as a performance gain; the difference is within one standard deviation and is not statistically meaningful.

-The slightly stronger performance under the core order is expected, as MIMIC-CXR is larger and more diverse and therefore provides a stronger initialization for subsequent adaptation.
-Overall, the observed order effect is limited, suggesting that task ordering is a practical consideration rather than a fundamental limitation of the proposed approach.
+\paragraph{Task Order Sensitivity.} Reversing the training sequence (Task~2$\rightarrow$Task~1) reduces weighted routing accuracy from 75.0\% to 70.0\% (balanced: 65.3\% to 61.2\%), a 5\% absolute drop.
+The core order performs slightly better as MIMIC-CXR's greater diversity provides a stronger initialization for subsequent adaptation.
+The limited order sensitivity confirms that task ordering is a practical consideration rather than a fundamental limitation of the framework.